 - Scroll down to general information and then Tuner Status to your right.

 - Click on the Tuner status and use that to set up your satellite dish for maximum reception.

-LIST OF RECEIVABLE SATELLITE IN AFRICA & FREQUENCIES
+LIST OF SOME RECEIVABLE SATELLITE RECEIVABLE IN AFRICA

 Eutelsat W3A, 7 deg East: tps: 11192(V)3210, 10976(V) 3333, 12728(V)30000. (a.k.a MBC / malagasy / Rodriguez)

 Astra 2b, 28.2 deg East T.p:12599(V) 3250, 12572(V)2854, 12617(V)9999 (otherwise known as MultiTv)